10 Chart Types

 The horizontal axis has evenly spaced categories of data (text or dates).
 A date axis displays dates in chronological order.

-A line chart is good for displaying the change of a variable over time.
-Examples: sales, turnover, profit, price, etc., by day, week, month, quarter, year.
-The time unit is always along the horizontal axis and the value of the measured variable along the vertical axis.
+Line charts are suitable for displaying the change of a variable over time.
+Examples include sales, turnover, profit, price, etc., by day, week, month, quarter, or year.
+The time unit is always on the horizontal axis, and the value of the measured variable is on the vertical axis.

 Scatter chart

-The horizontal axis can display numeric values or date values.
-And you can change the scaling options of both axes.
-The chart displays points at the intersection of the x value and the y value.
+The horizontal axis can display numeric or date values, and you can change the scaling options of both axes.
+The chart displays points at the intersection of the x-value and the y-value.

-A scatter chart is used to examine the relationship between two variables.
-If one variable becomes larger or smaller, what happens then with the other variable, does it become larger or smaller?
+Scatter charts are used to examine the relationship between two variables.
+They help determine how one variable changes in response to changes in the other.
 The data values are displayed as separate points on the chart.

-Although you can connect the points with lines, it is not a good idea, because it suggests that the changes are proceeding according to these lines.
-It is better to show a relationship via a trendline.
-This is a line that reflects the relationship between the two variables best.
-The measured points can be on this trend line, but usually, they are distributed around (above or below) the trend line.
+While you can connect the points with lines, it’s generally not recommended because it implies that the changes follow those lines.
+It’s better to represent the relationship with a trendline, which is a line that best reflects the relationship between the two variables.
+The measured points may lie on or be distributed around the trendline.

-Scatter charts are widely used in science and technology.
-In management reports, you also can find scatter charts, for example, whether there is a correlation between price increases and sales.
+Scatter charts are commonly used in science and technology.
+Management reports may also include scatter charts, for example, to analyze the correlation between price increases and sales.

 NL | EN | DE |